microsoft/aitour-llmops-with-gen-ai-tools/README.md

 https://dcbadge.vercel.app/api/server/ByRwuEEgH4)](https://discord.com/invite/ByRwuEEgH4?WT.mc_id=aiml-00001-leestott)

 ## Session Description
-In this session, we will demonstrate the development of an agentic creative assistant application leveraging state-of-the-art technologies such as Prompty, GPT-4o, GPT-3.5 Turbo, and FastAPI.
-The application is deployed to Azure Container Applications, utilizing azd for deployment, AppInsights for monitoring, and Promptflow traces for debugging and tracing.
+In this session, we will demonstrate the development of an agentic creative assistant application leveraging state-of-the-art technologies such as Azure AI Agent Service, Prompty, GPT-4o, GPT-3.5 Turbo, and FastAPI.
+The application is deployed to Azure Container Applications, utilizing azd for deployment, AppInsights for monitoring, and Azure AI Inference SDK for tracing and debugging.
 The session aims to highlight why Azure AI is the best platform for developing LLM-powered apps with robust end-to-end flow orchestration, tracing/debugging, and monitoring capabilities.

 ## Learning Outcomes
 By the end of this session, attendees will:
-- Learn how Azure AI's code-first tooling, such as Prompty and Promptflow, can streamline and simplify the LLM lifecycle.
+- Learn how Azure AI's code-first tooling, such as Prompty and Azure AI Agents Service, can streamline and simplify the LLM lifecycle.
 - Understand that GenAIOps requires non-linear, iterative processes.
 - Learn the practicalities of deploying LLM powered applications to production
-- Gain the ability to stay in their preferred local development environment when desired and smoothly switch to AI Studio for enhanced collaboration.
+- Gain the ability to stay in their preferred local development environment when desired and smoothly switch to Azure AI Foundry for enhanced collaboration.

 ## Technology Used
 - Backend application